microsoft/ztlabguide/src/docs/21 - Intune - App Protection Policies for BYOD.md

    ![Graphical user interface, text, application Description automatically generated](img/intappprot.010.png)

-1. After stepping through the process and authenticating you should be blocked by the CA policy (that requires an approved client app) with this message.
+1. After stepping through the process and authenticating you should be blocked by the Conditional Access policy (that requires an approved client app) with this message.

    ![MISSING ALT TEXT](img/intappprot.011.png)